 Day 04 – Machu Picchu to Cusco.

 We leave our last camp, at approximately 5.30 a.m., our breakfast will be very early (4.30 a.m. to 5 a.m.).
 It is an early start to arrive and be the first at the gate of the sun (“Inti Punku”) (2,730 m / 8,792 ft).
 From this place we will have the first views of the impressive city of Machu Picchu (2400.m / 7,873.ft).
 We will go down the last part of our tour through a beautiful path, until we reach the place where you can take the classic photo of the Inca city (photo of a postcard).

 Finally we will arrive at the control to leave our respective backpacks and to have a guided tour, approximately 2 hours, after this, you can explore the mysterious Inca city on your own.

 From this point you have to board the bus to reach the town of Aguas Calientes and meet your guide, to have lunch and receive your train ticket and return to the city of Cusco.
 The train included in all our services in the expedition (to Ollanta) and the bus to the city of Cusco.

 If you wish, you can organize an extra night in Aguas Calientes.
 This is a very popular option, since it allows you to spend more time in the city of Machu Picchu.
 You can also go to the hot springs of the city, which is a real pleasure after finishing the trail.

-* Our itinerary is subject to change according to the time of the reservation and the camps assigned by government offices and according to the availability of spaces in the day.
+* Inca Trail 4 Days to Machu Picchu.
+Our itinerary, , is subject to change according to the time of the reservation and the camps assigned by government offices and according to the availability of spaces in the day.

 - Meals: Breakfast and water for drinking.